KeanuVentura/CookingUpInsights/README.md

 ### Univariate Analysis

-For this analysis, I analyzed the **distribution of cooking time (minutes) for the recipes**.
+For this analysis, I analyzed the **distribution of cooking time (minutes)** for the recipes.
 The histogram below depicts how frequently different cooking times appeared in the dataset.
 The distribution is skewed to the right with a long right tail.
-There is also a decreasing trend, indicating that as cooking time gets longer, there are less of those recipes on Food.com.
+There is also a decreasing trend, indicating that as cooking time gets longer, the amount of recipes on Food.com gets lower.

 <iframe
   src="assets/cooking-time-distribution.html"